 If you don’t have an attorney to represent you, you’ll have to draft the briefs yourself and argue that the ALJ erred in making their decision.
 This may be nearly impossible and implies that you certainly need a disability lawyer.

-An experienced disability lawyer will file the necessary civil complaint, draft the necessary documents, and argue the case in court if necessary.
+An experienced SSDI lawyer will file the necessary civil complaint, draft the necessary documents, and argue the case in court if necessary.
 Finding a disability attorney before submitting your request for federal review is strongly recommended if you want to improve your chances of success.

 Should I Go for a Federal Court Review?